qtile/qtile/docs/manual/contributing.rst

 1. **Reproducible.** If your bug is not reproducible it will never get fixed.
    You should clearly mention the steps to reproduce the bug.
 Do not assume or skip any reproducing step.
-Described the issue, step-by-step, so that it is easy to reproduce and fix.
+Describe the issue, step-by-step, so that it is easy to reproduce and fix.

-2. **Specific.** Do not write a essay about the problem.
-Be Specific and to the point.
-Try to summarize the problem in minimum words yet in effective way.
-   Do not combine multiple problems even they seem to be similar.
+2. **Specific.** Do not write an essay about the problem.
+Be specific and to the point.
+Try to summarize the problem in a succinct manner.
+Do not combine multiple problems even if they seem to be similar.
 Write different reports for each problem.

 Ensure to include any appropriate log entries from